MadiroGlobalHealth/UVL-EMR/README.md

 open http://localhost/openmrs/admin
 ```

-Note that default admin user is `admin` and password is `Admin123`.
+Note that the default admin user is `admin` and the password is `Admin123`.

 ### Maven configuration
-In some cases, you might need to customize your Maven configuration file to build the project.
+Sometimes, you might need to customize your Maven configuration file to build the project.

 On Mac, you can edit those settings using:
 ``vi ~/.m2/settings.xml``